West York Wrestling

 South Western HS Christmas Tourney Champions '84.

-Carlisle HS Buffalo Tourney Team Champions '89.
+Carlisle HS Buffalo Mat Tourney Team Champions '89.

 THE CHARLIE JACOBS BIO